HopeNeely/Python_Bank_Analysis/README.md

-# python-challenge
+# Python-Challenge
 This challenge uses python to analyze two different situations: PyBank and PyPoll.

 PyBank is an analysis of simple financial records of a fictional company.
-The financial data given is called [budget_data.csv](PyBank/Resources/budget_data.csv).
+The given financial data is called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
 The goal is to create a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset
   * The net total amount of "Profit/Losses" over the entire period